UniversalDependencies/docs/_en-overview/migration-guidelines.md

 The `nn` relation in SD has been renamed to [`compound`](en-dep/compound) in UD.

-This relation is now also used for elements of compound numbers in UD instead of the `number` relation in SD.
+This relation is now also used for elements of compound numbers instead of the `number` relation in SD.

 #### GrammaticalRelation object:
 `edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.COMPOUND_MODIFIER`